Cray-HPE/docs-csm/introduction/documentation_conventions.md

 ### Command prompts in Python virtual environments

 Some documentation may involve running commands inside a Python virtual environment.
-When a Python virtual environment is activated, the command prompt will change to reflect the active virtual environment.
+When a Python virtual environment is activated, the command prompt changes to reflect the active virtual environment.

 1. (`user@hostname>`) Activate the Python virtual environment.